Carbon monoxide is dangerous stuff. Carbon monoxide poisoning can lead to severe tissue damage and quickly become fatal.

 Emissions in unventilated spaces and burning wood or charcoal inside the house, vehicle, and even deaths can also lead to carbon-monoxide deaths.
 It is the cause of hundreds of emergency room visits every year.

-When determining a low-level or high-level carbon monoxide poisoning, look for the following symptoms.
+When determining if someone is suffering from low-level (or even high-level) carbon monoxide poisoning, look for the following symptoms.

 - Dizziness, nausea, or vomiting